Skip to main content

 Download the full Scottish Agritourism Growth Tracker 2022 results PDF

-It found that as well as the opportunity for strong economic growth, the industry played an important role in:
+In June 2021, we measured the potential of Scotland’s agritourism industry for the first time.
+We found that as well as the opportunity for strong economic growth, the industry played an important role in:

-• Sustaining and creating rural jobs
+• sustaining and creating rural jobs

-• Supporting vital family employment
+• supporting vital family employment

-• Providing equal and inclusive roles for men and woman across various ages and skill levels
+• providing equal and inclusive roles for men and woman across various ages and skill levels

 Scottish Agritourism Growth Tracker 2021 results